morinlab/lymphopedia/P2RY8.md

 Downstream signaling through Galpha13 (encoded by GNA13) and S1PR2 is distrupted by mutations of one of these genes in GC lymphomas including the GCB subgroup of DLBCL and BL.[@muppidiLossSignalingGa132014]

+## Experimental Evidence

+Driver mutations affecting this gene in BL/DLBCL have been experimentally demonstrated to cause a reduction or loss of function (LOF).[@muppidiLossSignalingGa132014]

 ## Relevance tier by entity

 [[include:table1_P2RY8.md]]